vladyslav-pilhui/angular-internationalization/README.md

 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
+This will compile your project and store the build artifacts in the `.\dist\appname\browser` directory.
 By default, the production build optimizes your application for performance and speed.

 ## Internationalization (i18n)